-‘The Poet’s Obligation’ by Pablo Neruda is a three stanza poem which is divided up into uneven stanzas of twelve, sixteen, and two lines.
-The two longer stanzas are made up almost entirely of a single phrases.
+‘The Poet’s Obligation’ by Pablo Neruda is a three-stanza poem which is divided up into uneven stanzas of twelve, sixteen, and two lines.
+The two longer stanzas are made up almost entirely of a single phrase.
 There are no final end marks to signify a natural stopping point until the very last line of each stanza.

-While reading the poem, one should seek out moments in which the speaker references water, or the sea, as well as types of confinement, or prisons.
+While reading the poem, one should seek out moments in which the speaker references to water, or the sea, as well as types of confinement, or prisons.
 These two contrasting images come together to emphasize the overall theme of the poem and the role the poet sees as belonging to writers.
-You can read the full poem here.

 Summary of The Poet’s Obligation

 The poem begins with the speaker, who is commonly considered to be Neruda himself, addressing men who are trapped.
 These people are not at the sea on Friday morning but stuck in an office or relationship.
 He reaches out to them and shows them something of the freedom they are unable to touch in their everyday lives.

 In the second longer stanza the poet-speaker takes the time to explain what he feels is his “obligation.”
 He has been blessed by destiny to take on the troubles of others and ease them.
 The poet intends to scoop up the essence of the sea, enter into the minds of men, and better their lives.